qualified-self/heartuator/NETWORK.md

 -------------|-------------|----------|
 /heartware/sleep | i <- millis | put ESP8266 in energy saving mode for XYZ millis
-/heartware/beat | i <- millis | run the "heartbeat" animation on the haptics (diastole, systole) /heartware/coil | i <- coild id | activate the given coil in the wearable. (coil id's go from 0 to 5) /heartware/scene/1 | i <- millis per frame | run animation in scene 1 at XYZ millis per frame /heartware/scene/2 | i <- millis per frame | run animation in scene 2 at XYZ millis per frame
+/heartware/beat | i <- millis | run the "heartbeat" animation on the haptics (diastole, systole) /heartware/testpattern | i <- millis | run the testpattern on the haptics /heartware/coil | i <- coild id | activate the given coil in the wearable. (coil id's go from 0 to 5) /heartware/scene/1 | i <- millis per frame | run animation in scene 1 at XYZ millis per frame /heartware/scene/2 | i <- millis per frame | run animation in scene 2 at XYZ millis per frame